NGC 941

 NGC 941 is an intermediate spiral galaxy in the constellation Cetus.
 It is an estimated 16.83 MPc (55 million light-years) from the Milky Way and has a diameter of approximately 55,000 light years.
 The galaxies NGC 926, NGC 934, NGC 936, NGC 955 are located in the same sky area.
-NGC 941 was discovered by the astronomer William Herschel on 6 January 1785.
+NGC 941 was discovered by German-British astronomer William Herschel on 6 January 1785.

+The morphological classification of NGC 941 is SAB(rs)c, indicating a spiral galaxy with a weak bar structure (SAB), an incomplete inner ring (RS), and moderately wound spiral arms (c).